Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Implementation and Monte Carlo simulations

-We perform a Monte Carlo experiment, estimating parameters of the model with $200$ simulations and sample sizes of 250, 500, 1{,}000, 2{,}000 and 4{,}000.
-We use the sieve MLE estimator described in Section \ref{sec:estimation}, maintaining the parametric structure on the assignment probabilities but estimating $F_{X^{*}_k}$ nonparametrically using the sieve space described in Section \ref{sec:estim-impl}.\footnote{Since $X_1$ is independent of $X^{*}_k$, $F_{X^{*}_k \mid X_1} = F_{X^{*}_k}$.} The sieve is chosen to have $6 n^{1/3}$ uniformly spaced support points.\footnote{This rate of growth is consistent with the rate conditions of Theorem \ref{thm:normality}, in particular Assumptions \ref{assn:rate1} and \ref{assn:rate2}.
+We perform a Monte Carlo experiment, estimating the parameters of the model with $200$ simulations and sample sizes of 250, 500, 1{,}000, 2{,}000 and 4{,}000.
+We use the sieve MLE estimator described in Section \ref{sec:estimation}, maintaining the parametric structure on the assignment probabilities that is implied by the DGP, but estimating $F_{X^{*}_k}$ nonparametrically using the sieve space described in Section \ref{sec:estim-impl}.\footnote{Since $X_1$ is independent of $X^{*}_k$, $F_{X^{*}_k \mid X_1} = F_{X^{*}_k}$.} The sieve is chosen to have $6 n^{1/3}$ uniformly spaced support points.\footnote{This rate of growth is consistent with the rate conditions of Theorem \ref{thm:normality}, in particular Assumptions \ref{assn:rate1} and \ref{assn:rate2}.
 To contain the unknown bounded support of $X_{k}^*$, the grid is chosen to have minimum and maximum values at $(-0.7 n^{1/6}, 0.7 n^{1/6})$.}

-With this implementation method, computation remains highly tractable for all the sample sizes considered in these simulations.
-Average computational times to evaluate the maximum likelihood estimator are reported in Table \ref{tab:mc_comp_times} below.
-Run times increase with sample size from less than half a minute (for $n=250$), to around three and half minutes for our largest sample size ($n=4,000$).
+With this implementation method, computation remains highly tractable for all sample sizes considered in these simulations.
+The average computational times to evaluate the maximum likelihood estimator are reported in Table \ref{tab:mc_comp_times} below.
+Run times increase with the sample size from less than half a minute (for $n=250$), to around three and a half minutes for our largest sample size ($n=4{,}000$).

-The squared bias and variance of the sieve estimator of the finite dimensional parameters are presented in Table \ref{tab:mc_finite_params} below.
+The squared bias and variance of the sieve estimator of the finite-dimensional parameters are presented in Table \ref{tab:mc_finite_params} below.
 (Note that all values in this table are multiplied by $1{,}000$.)
-For each of the parameters, the bias becomes negligible relative to the variance as sample size grows.
+For each of the parameters, the bias becomes negligible relative to the variance as the sample size grows.
 The variance also declines with sample size, as expected given the consistency of our estimators, at a rate consistent with $\sqrt{n}$-convergence of the mean squared error.
-Overall most of the parameters are precisely estimated for realistic sample sizes $n \geq 2,000$.
+Overall most of the parameters are quite precisely estimated for sample sizes $n \geq 2,000$.